mwenge/gridrunner/README.md

         JMP (InitializeDataAndGame)
 ```

-It's reasonable to ask what I mean by 'at $8000'.
+It's reasonable to ask what I mean by 'at `$8000`'.
 The remarkable thing about the C64 is its simplicity.
 When programs run they have access to the 64K (65,532 bytes) of memory.
-This entire memory map 'lives' in the address space $0000 to $FFFF.
-So $0001 is the second byte in the memory bank ($0000 is the first), while $0010 is the 17th byte in the memory bank.
+This entire memory map 'lives' in the address space `$0000` to `$FFFF`.
+So `$0001` is the second byte in the memory bank (`$0000` is the first), while `$0010` is the 17th byte in the memory bank.
 Each address stores a single byte.
 Throughout the disassembly process and while attempting to rewrite the `gridrunner.prg` binary we are going to get very used to thinking of everything in hexadecimal so you just have to imagine that at each of the 65,532 locations a single byte can stored and retrieved.

 The first two bytes in `gridrunner.prg` give the address it should be loaded at.
 You can see this when you load the file in a hex editor: